 Several years ago, I read an article called “Use of Force and High Intensity Tactical Police Flashlights: Policy Concerns.”
 Since then I have seen it re-printed in various other locations.

-In the article, R. Paul McCauley, Ph.D., a criminology professor at a Pennsylvania university, opines that
+In the article, R. Paul McCauley, Ph.D., a criminology professor at a university in Pennsylvania, opines that:

 - the use of high-intensity tactical police flashlights (HITPFs) is a use of force;